SiimKinks/test/README.md

 During first development iteration user must be able to see account name and if account is savings account then additionally goal image.
 Interviewer is your teammate, who is already working on the project for quite a while.
-He can advise you on technical solutions.
 Therefore, feel free to communicate with him and ask for help.

 ## Description
 * Create new `UseCase` named `ObserveAccountDetails` which gathers all